Why Do Dogs Freak Out During Thunderstorms?

 As the rain starts to pound on the windows, you may find Rover hiding under a low piece of furniture, like a bed or a sofa, or perhaps in the basement.
 Holistic pet therapist and author Sally Morgan tells Reader’s Digest it’s not unusual for a dog in the throes of a thunderstorm freak-out to attempt to become grounded—literally and figuratively—by seeking the lowest place in the house or someplace adjacent to the house’s plumbing.

 But why?
 As you might suspect, noise is a reason, but it’s only part of the equation.
 “Thunderstorms can be a trigger for dogs with noise phobia,” says Kelly Ryan, DVM, Director of Veterinary Services at the Humane Society of Missouri’s Animal Medical Center of Mid-America.
 “It is an irrational, intense fear of a noise or sound that poses no real threat.
 If your dog has a noise phobia, you will probably see it with other loud noises, such as fireworks.”
-Here’s why fireworks also terrify dogs so much.
+Here’s why dogs are scared of fireworks.

 Here are the other factors that may be causing your pooch to freak out: